 The Wagner-Rogers refugee aid bill is introduced in the United States Senate by Senator Robert F. Wagner (D-New York).
 This bill calls for the admission to the United States of 20,000 German refugee children under the age of 14 over the next two years, in addition to immigration normally permitted.
 The bill will be introduced in the House of Representatives by Representative Edith Nourse Rogers (R-Massachusetts) five days later.
 Charity organizations across the country publicize the plight of German refugee children in an attempt to gain support for the bill.
 However, organizations favoring restrictive immigration strongly oppose the bill and claim that the refugee children would deprive American children of aid.
 After several months of debate, the bill is defeated in committee.
 The bill would have provided refuge for thousands of German Jewish children.

 BRITISH GOVERNMENT RESTRICTS IMMIGRATION INTO PALESTINE

 An Arab-Palestinian revolt against the British mandate in Palestine in 1936 and continuing Arab unrest, especially regarding the status of Jews in Palestine, leads to a decisive change in British policy in the Middle East.
-In the White Paper of 1939, the British government announces its polices on the future status of Palestine.
+In the White Paper of 1939, the British government announces its policies on the future status of Palestine.
 The British reject the establishment of an independent Jewish state and severely restrict future Jewish immigration to Palestine.
 In response to the British policy, illegal immigration of Jewish refugees to Palestine increases.
 The British intercept the illegal immigrants and intern them in camps.
 During the war, there is no attempt to relax the immigration policy.
 Restrictions on Jewish immigration remain in force until the establishment of Israel in 1948.